AksoEo/docs/api/notif_templating.md

 The following intents are implemented at this time:

 ## `codeholder`
-This is used to send simple multi-purpose emails to codeholders.
+This is used to send simple multi-purpose notifications to codeholders.
 The following context fields are available:

 ```js
 {